Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/building-blocks/Sim-Diasca-building-blocks-english.rst

 As a consequence, the point has been, for non-critical channels, to be able to disable trace sending as a whole, *without any performance penalty* compared to the same code in which there would not be any trace sending at all.

 To disable trace sending and incur no runtime overhead, one should ensure that the compile-time make variable ``ENABLE_TRACES`` is set to false [#]_.
-To do so, one should either specify it directly on the command-line (ex: ``make clean all ENABLE_TRACES=false``), or update directly the make files (typically by setting ``ENABLE_TRACES := false`` in ``traces/GNUmakevars.inc``).
+To do so, one should either specify it directly on the command-line (e.g. ``make clean all ENABLE_TRACES=false``), or update directly the make files (typically by setting ``ENABLE_TRACES := false`` in ``traces/GNUmakevars.inc``).
 Then everything above WOOPER (i.e. the Traces layer, the Sim-Diasca layer, and the code using it) should be rebuilt, as it is a compile-time (as opposed to runtime) option.

 .. [#] This will result in *not* having the  ``TracingActivated`` preprocessor symbol defined.

 ..
 Tip::

-  If wanting to operate a selection on the classes whose instances must be able to send traces while others cannot, one may just keep the default ``ENABLE_TRACES := true`` and compile everything with traces disabled (from the root: ``make clean all ENABLE_TRACES=false``, then  update the timestamp of the source files of the cherry-picked classes that are to be allowed to send traces (ex: ``touch class_Foobar.erl``), then run ``make all`` from the root of the sources: all classes then rebuilt will have traces enabled.
+  If wanting to operate a selection on the classes whose instances must be able to send traces while others cannot, one may just keep the default ``ENABLE_TRACES := true`` and compile everything with traces disabled (from the root: ``make clean all ENABLE_TRACES=false``, then  update the timestamp of the source files of the cherry-picked classes that are to be allowed to send traces (e.g. ``touch class_Foobar.erl``), then run ``make all`` from the root of the sources: all classes then rebuilt will have traces enabled.

   Of course this can be done the other way round, in order to just select the classes that are to be silenced.